Joshua Harris (author): Biography

 Harris started Sovereign Grace Ministries' New Attitude Conference for Christian singles in 1999, with inspiration and guidance from Louie Giglio, founder of Passion Conferences.
 From 1999 until 2011 he continued frequently to organize and lead this conference, although in 2008 it was renamed "Next."

 In 2016, Harris stated that he was reconsidering the content of I Kissed Dating Goodbye and apologized to people who said that they had been hurt by its teachings.
 In 2018, Harris disavowed I Kissed Dating Goodbye and discontinued its publication.
 His publishers agreed that I Kissed Dating Goodbye and two other follow-up books would not be reprinted once the current stock was depleted.
 Harris appeared in a documentary film called I Survived I Kissed Dating Goodbye, where he spoke to people who were critical of the book.

 In July 2019, Harris announced that he and his wife were separating due to "significant changes [that] have taken place in both of us".
-Subsequently, Harris revealed that he no longer considered himself a Christian and his wife began pursuing a career as a singer-songwriter under the name Shannon Bonne.
+The couple divorced that year.
+Subsequently, Harris revealed that he no longer considered himself a Christian.
+His former wife also walked away from Christianity and began pursuing a career as a singer-songwriter under the name Shannon Bonne.

 In addition to his previously discontinued books, with Harris's announcement of his loss of faith, the documentary film lost its distributor due to the negative reaction from the Christian market.